EloHope/funkradio.start.here/Overview.md

 Then, create a log file:

 touch ~/funkRadio/Archive/funkRadiolog.txt
 If you have a music playlist of the m3u format, please place a copy of it in the folder ~/funkRadio/.
-In this case you will not need to make a playlist when you launch funkRadio for the first time.
+The playlist should be a simple filelist.
+For instance, playlists created by VLC are not OK for our purposes.

 ## Lauching funkRadio and making a music playlist

-If there is no music playlist available, please check in which directory you have your mp3 files (usually ~/Music).

-It is OK if your mp3 files are in subdirectories.
-You will be asked to indicate that directory when running funkRadio for the first time - or later on - when you want to make a new playlist.

-funkRadio is launched by typing on the terminal
+Launche funkRadio by typing on the terminal

 ~/funkRadio/funkRadio.sh
 If there is no music playlist in the directory ~/funkRadio/, the script helps you to create one.
 First, it will guide you to select a directory which, or its subdirectories, contain mp3 files.